 Your tires are susceptible to getting just about anything lodged in the rubber, from a nail to a screw.
 When you get a screw in the tire, you want to know what to do next.
 Should you keep driving on it or have it repaired immediately?
 These are all questions you want to know the answer to before you are faced with the situation.

-In this guide, we discuss what you should do with the screw in the tire.
-We also look at reasons to repair it versus why you might consider replacing it.
-If you choose to repair it, we also outline the steps to follow.
+In this guide, I discuss what you should do with the screw in the tire.
+I also look at reasons to repair it versus why you might consider replacing it.
+If you choose to repair it, I outline the steps to follow.

 What To Do About a Screw in the Tire?